hirrolot/poica/SPEC.md

 ### `iMethods`

-Expands to something accessible by the dot operator to call interface's methods, e.g.: `iMethods(MyInterface, MyImplementerType).myMethod(...)`.
+Expands to something accessible by the dot operator to call interface's methods, e.g.: `iMethods(MyInterface, MyImplementerType).myMethod(...)`. `myMethod` has exactly the same type as specified in `interface`.

 ### `impl`, `staticImpl`